"If I want a wireless multi-room speaker system in my home, is my only option to go to Sonos?"

 But it's also pricey, and HomePod doesn't natively support any music service - not even BBC radio stations - apart from Apple Music.

 AirPlay 2, however, is supported by plenty of heavyweight hi-fi brands, including Bowers & Wilkins, B&O, Dynaudio, Denon, Libratone, Marantz, Naim, and yes, even Sonos.
-Of course, it only works with Apple's iPhone, iPad, iPod and MacBooks as a source - which isn't a problem if you're an iPhone user, but it means Android users can't join in on the fun.
-But you do get to choose from some superb-sounding hi-fi kit.
+Of course, it only works with Apple's iPhone, iPad, iPod and MacBooks as a source - which isn't a problem if you're an iOS user, but it means Android users can't join in on the fun.
+You do get to choose from some superb-sounding hi-fi kit, though.